Table of Contents

 Can You Sue A Minor In California?

 Yes.
 Minors can be held accountable for their actions.
-However, they’re often not the direct targets of a lawsuit.
+However, theyโre often not the direct targets of a lawsuit.
 They typically have little to no assets, making them incapable of paying for your losses, even if they wanted to.
-Instead, you and your car accident attorney will generally have to file a claim against their parents or guardians.
+Instead, car accident lawyers will generally have to file a claim against their parents or guardians.

 What Happens If A Minor Driver Gets In A Car Accident?